 Who wants to listen as an imaginary someone belabors a point over and over again?

 Other people have dreams where they’re going on a walk around their neighborhood or washing a pan.
-My wife recounted a dream where she cleaned our whole kitchen.
-When she woke up, she was disappointed to find out the work hadn’t been done.
+My wife recounted a dream where she cleaned the whole kitchen.
+When she awoke, she was disappointed to find the work undone.

-These kinds of dreams are boring to recount, boring to admit to, absolutely mundane dreams.
+These kinds of dreams are boring to recount, boring to admit to, absolutely mundane.
 When you have them, you can wonder why am I bothering to do this.

-I must be a boring person in order to have such a dull dream.
+I must be a boring person to have such a dull dream.

-No, don’t say or think that.
+Don’t say or think that.
 Don’t make this about yourself or your worth.
-These kinds of dreams are important too in their own way.
+These kinds of dreams are important too in their way.

 What Do Boring Dreams Mean?

-To analyze and understand, use the same process goes for any dream.
+To analyze and understand them, use the same process that you’d use for any dream.
 Maybe the dream means more than it seems on the surface.
 Use the Dream Recovery System to probe for details.
 There can be important details in these dreams.
 For example, “OKC = test” appeared in several different ways in the dream I had that belabored the point.

-Don’t feel bad for having these dreams.
-In a way, it’s reflective of the fact that you’re waiting for something to happen in your life.
+Don’t feel bad about having these dreams.
+In a way, it’s reflective of the fact you’re waiting for something to happen in your life.
 You’re in an in-between time.
 It is what it is, nothing more, nothing less.

-Remember you don’t need to discuss these dreams with anyone unless it’s to talk about how you’re looking forward to one thing or another.
-Eventually, something will happen in your life and that will give your subconscious better and more interesting material to work with.
+You don’t need to discuss these dreams with anyone unless it’s to talk about how you’re looking forward to one thing or another.
+Eventually, something will happen in your life, and that will give your subconscious more exciting material to work with.